kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 # Traffic Metrics

-`Kuma` facilitates consistent traffic metrics across all dataplanes in your mesh.
+Kuma facilitates consistent traffic metrics across all data plane proxies in your mesh.

-A user can enable traffic metrics by editing a `Mesh` resource and providing the desired `Mesh`-wide configuration.
-If necessary, metrics configuration can be customized for each `Dataplane` individually, e.g. to override the default metrics port that might be already in use on that particular machine.
+You add metrics to a mesh configuration, or to an individual Dataplane configuration if you need, for example, to override the default metrics port that's already in use on the specified machine.

-Out-of-the-box, `Kuma` provides full integration with `Prometheus`:
+Kuma provides full integration with Prometheus:
-* if enabled, every dataplane will expose its metrics in `Prometheus` format
+* Each proxy can expose its metrics in `Prometheus` format.
-* furthemore, `Kuma` will make sure that `Prometheus` can automatically find every dataplane in the mesh
+* Because metrics are part of the mesh configuration, Prometheus can automatically find every proxy in the mesh.

-To collect metrics from Kuma, you need to first expose metrics from dataplanes and then configure Prometheus to collect them.
+To collect metrics from Kuma, you need to first expose metrics from proxies and then configure Prometheus to collect them.

-### Expose metrics from Dataplanes
+### Expose metrics from data plane proxies

-To expose `Prometheus` metrics from every dataplane in the mesh, configure a `Mesh` resource as follows:
+To expose metrics from every proxy in the mesh, configure the `Mesh` resource:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"